95alizamzam/To-Do-Application/README.md

 # to_do_app

 A new Flutter project.
-Android Application allow users to set reminder at time of important events and the application will send a notifications to The users.
+Android Application allow users to set reminder at time of important events and the application will send a notifications to The Users.

+new ideas from author Ali

 ## Getting Started